 But if you don’t want to go through the trouble, the slightly grainy texture isn’t too noticeable.

 - Add one cup of heavy whipping cream to a large mixing bowl.

 - Add four packets of Stevia (like Truvia or Purevia).
 Just in case packet sizes differ between brands, each packet should have the same sweetness as two teaspoons of sugar.
 If using Monk Fruit Sweetener, add three tablespoons.

 - Add 1 teaspoon of pure vanilla extract.

-- Whip on high speed for two to three minutes until stiff peaks form.
+- Whip on high speed using the whisk attachment in a stand mixer, or using an electric hand mixer, for two to three minutes until stiff peaks form.